Social Prescribing FAQs

 What is a social prescribing service?

 A social prescribing service aims to address the social factors affecting health & wellbeing.
 This is by connecting local residents to non-medical support within a borough, usually through a local GP surgery.
 There is at least one social prescribing service in every borough in London.
-For services across London see Healthy London Partnership’s social prescribing map displaying services across London.
+For services across London see Transformation Partners in Health and Care’s social prescribing map displaying services across London.

 I deliver a social prescribing activity, how do I let people know about it?

-Contact your local social prescribing service to let them know.
+Contact your local social prescribing service to let them know you are looking for referrals.
 There is one in every borough.
 They may require evidence of how effective it is and how useful people have found it, so make sure you have this information to hand when you talk about your work.